truenas/documentation/content/SCALE/SCALETutorials/DataProtection/RsyncTasksSCALE.md

     Then create the SSH connection as above.
     Select the new key from the **Private Key** dropdown.

-5. Update the TrueNAS admin user by adding the public key.
-    Go to **Credentials > Local Users**, select the admin user, and click **Edit**.
+5. Go to **Credentials > Local Users**, select the admin user, and click **Edit**.
+    Check **Authentication** to ensure the SSH public key is present.
-    Under **Authentication**, either paste the public key in **Authorized Keys** or click **Choose File** then browse to and upload the public key file.
+    If needed, paste the public key in **Authorized Keys** or click **Choose File** then browse to and upload the public key file.

+    (Optional) If selecting **SSH private key stored in user's home directory** for **Connect Using** in the rsync task configuration, add the private key to the home directory for the user to perform the task.
+    For the admin user, the default location is <file>/home/admin/.ssh/*private_key*</file>.

-6. Add the public key to the home directory of the remote user with permission to write to the destination dataset.
+6. If not already present, add the public key to the home directory of the remote user with permission to write to the destination dataset.
     Follow the procedure above for remote TrueNAS SCALE systems.

+    (Optional) If selecting **SSH private key stored in user's home directory** for **Connect Using** in the rsync task configuration, add the private key to the home directory for the remote user.

 ### Preparing for Module Mode Remote Sync